Adaptive Experimental Design Using Shrinkage Estimators: Oracle Designs

-The minimizing allocations for the SURE-min estimator are more variable.
+The minimizing allocations for the SURE-min estimator are somewhat more variable.
 The risk minimizer allocates units away from treatment arm 1 when the signal-to-noise ratio is small, but tends to allocate units toward the arm when $\kappa$ grows, especially when the signal is sparse.
-Meanwhile, units are never allocated toward the $K^{th}$ treatment arm, and are typically allocated away from it.
+Meanwhile, units are almost never allocated toward the $K^{th}$ treatment arm, and are typically allocated away from it.

 Dimmery's estimator exhibits the most variable behavior across simulation conditions.
 When the signal-to-noise ratio is zero or when the signal is dense, the minimizer either allocates fewer units to the first treatment arm, or just a few more units.
-However, in the case of a sparse signal, Dimmery's estimator allocates many more units to the first treatment arm, exhibiting a strong preference for ``overweighting'' the arm with a strong signal, even though that arm exhibits low potential outcome variances.
-These allocations also uniformly allocate units away from the $K^{th}$ treatment arm, doing so most dramatically in the sparse-$\bstau$ regime.
+However, in the case of a sparse signal (which is concentrated in the first treatment arm), Dimmery's estimator allocates many more units to this arm.
+Hence, Dimmery's estimator exhibits a strong preference for ``overweighting'' the arm with a strong signal, even though that arm exhibits low potential outcome variances. $\bsdeltad$-risk-minimizing allocations tend to exhibit small changes (both positive and negative) in allocations to the $K^{th}$ treatment arm.

 Figures~\ref{fig:alloc_controlshift_delta0}, \ref{fig:alloc_controlshift_delta9}, and \ref{fig:alloc_armspecific_sparse} provide three representative visual summaries of risk-minimizing allocations when $K = 12$.
 Figure \ref{fig:alloc_controlshift_delta0} demonstrates the tendency of all shrinker-risk-minimizers -- especially Bock's estimator $\bsdeltb$ -- to reallocate sample toward the control arm.
 Figure \ref{fig:alloc_controlshift_delta9} shows how this pattern attenuates at larger values of the signal-to-noise ratio, especially for $\bsdelts$ and $\bsdeltad$.
 Figure \ref{fig:alloc_armspecific_sparse} reflects how, other things equal, the $\bsdeltad$-minimizing allocation tends to assign units to the arm with strong signal when $\bstau$ is sparse.